fieldtrip/website/faq/how_can_i_determine_the_anatomical_label_of_a_source.md

     cfg.funcolormap  ='jet';
     ft_sourceplot(cfg, atlas)

-Atlases can be used in several fieldtrip functions.
+Atlases can be used in several FieldTrip functions.
 For instance in the **[ft_sourceplot](/reference/ft_sourceplot)** function if you specify cfg.atlas and cfg.atlascoordinates you can click on a voxel in the interactive mode (cfg.method = ‘ortho’) and the label of that voxel according to the specified atlas is given.

 The most important function for using an atlas is **[ft_volumelookup](/reference/ft_volumelookup)**.
 It can be used in two approaches.